Ashok172006/Abex_ARC24/README.md

   3. Subscriber - Publisher relationship
   4. Intuition on variables and functions
   5. Flow of control in the script

-There are many topics used in this code, mainly accel_stepper.h and some other topics for sensors have been used in the code like Adafruit_Sensor.h, Adafruit_BMP085_U.h, DHT.h, DallasTemperature.h.

 ## Libraries Used